 The proposed bill, H. 3118, aims to establish a "Parental Bill of Rights" in South Carolina by adding Chapter 23 to Title 63 of the South Carolina Code of Laws.
 This legislation affirms that parents have fundamental rights regarding the upbringing, education, and healthcare of their children, and it seeks to limit government interference in these rights.
-Key provisions include the requirement for school districts to create parental involvement policies, the prohibition of healthcare providers from offering services to minors without written parental consent, and the establishment of a cause of action for parents whose rights are violated.
-Additionally, the bill specifies that its provisions will take precedence over any state of emergency declarations.
+Key provisions include requiring school districts to create parental involvement policies, mandating written parental consent for healthcare services provided to children, and ensuring that parents are promptly notified of any suspected abuse or neglect involving their children.
+Additionally, the bill allows parents to take legal action against violations of these rights and specifies that its provisions take precedence over any state of emergency declarations.

 Furthermore, the bill amends Section 63-5-340 to raise the age at which a minor can consent to health services from sixteen to eighteen years.
 This change emphasizes the importance of parental consent in healthcare decisions for minors.
-The legislation also outlines various rights for parents, including access to educational materials, the ability to withdraw children from certain educational activities, and the right to be informed about their child's health and well-being.
-Overall, the bill seeks to enhance parental authority and involvement in their children's lives while ensuring that their rights are protected against potential government overreach.
+Overall, the legislation seeks to enhance parental authority and involvement in their children's lives while establishing clear guidelines for schools and healthcare providers regarding parental rights and responsibilities.

 Statutes affected: